mary-ext/tangled.sh-mirror/docs/hacking.md

 ## running a spindle

-Be sure to change the `owner` field for the spindle in `nix/vm.nix` to your own DID.
+Be sure to set `$TANGLED_SPINDLE_OWNER` to your own DID.
 The above VM should already be running a spindle on `localhost:6555`.
 You can head to the spindle dashboard on `http://localhost:3000/spindles`, and register a spindle with hostname `localhost:6555`.
 It should instantly be verified.
 You can then configure each repository to use this spindle and run CI jobs.

 Of interest when debugging spindles: